 Oral care can start from as early as newborn, but must definitely be introduced as soon as their first tooth erupts.
 Newborns will most probably only be gummy (unless yours is born with teeth), so gently brushing the gums will remove bacteria and will benefit by getting them used to the brushing sensation and hopefully making it easier to do as they get older.

-*I include top tips for brushing during those tricky times.
+*In Your Teething Baby book I also include top tips for brushing during those tricky times.
 I also cover toothpaste use, fluoride, when to visit a dentist and tooth decay.

 Today in the UK tooth decay is one of the most common causes of hospital admissions in children.
 The main reason for this decay?… Sugar.